Issy Wong: Personal life

 Off the sporting field, Wong's favourite film is the Disney production Cars; when she first played in the Women's Cricket Super League, she chose the shirt number 95, as a reference to the racing number of Lightning McQueen.
 Wong also plays the guitar "not very well", and is able to solve a Rubik's Cube in half-a-minute: she was seen doing so during the 2019 Women's Cricket Super League finals day.
+As of 2024, she was seeing fellow England cricketer Katie George.